jparrett/School_District_Analysis/README.md

 Module 4:  Pandas and Jupyter Notebook

 ## Overview of Project
-The purpose of this project is to agregate school and student data  to recacluate after the removal of Thomas High School 9th grade scores.
+The purpose of this project is to aggregate school and student data and recalculate after the removal of Thomas High School 9th grade scores.
 This information will be presented to the school board to provide them with insight on performance trends and patterns in regards to budget and standardized test scores.
 The school board will use the information provided to make strategic decisions at the school and district level in regards to student funding, school budgets and priorities.

 Data Source: